boreec/Space-Race/README.md

 cargo run --release
 ```

+## How to play ?

+The goal is to move your spaceship to the top of the screen while avoiding missiles.
+If you get touched by a missile you loose time and you restart from the beginning.

 ## Troubleshooting

 If you have issues building the program, make sure the following packages are installed on the system: